agodwinp/create-your-own-blockchain/README.md

 #### 2. Transaction class

 `index.ts` will be the entry point for all of our source code for this blockchain and cryptocurrency.
+Create this file in the root of your project and start the dev script with:

+    $ npm run dev

-Open up this file and first import the built in Node JS library used for cryptography called `crypto` with this line:
+so that our `index.js` file is constantly being compilesd.
+Now open up `index.ts` and import the built in Node JS library used for cryptography called `crypto` with this line:

     $ import * as crypto from crypto;